huntdatacenter/docs/docs/coordination/compliance/overview.md

 To illustrate, this may be the case if you provide analytical expertise to a project that is controlled/managed by another organization, and you want to transfer their data to your lab to take advantage of your established tools and resources.

 In such circumstances your data provider may be the "data controller" and you may be the "data processor".
 If so, HUNT Cloud may be the "data subprocessor" (data underbehandler).
-We have dedicated agreement templates for such setups that gets defined under "Agreement type" in the agreement form fields (see above).
+We have dedicated agreement templates for such setups that gets defined under "Agreement type" in the agreement form fields (see required information above).

 [Contact us](/contact) if you wonder which of the two agreement types that fits your processing needs.

-### Private processing templates
+### Custom processing templates

 Your host organization may prefer to use their own data processing agreement template.
 This is fine with us as long as the template is compliant with requirements set forth in GDPR, other relevant laws, ISO 27001 and 27701, and that we are able to comply with your organization's security requirements.

-Please note that such templates will need involvement from legal teams from your organization and NTNU.
+Note that such templates will need involvement from legal teams from both sides.
 [Contact us](/contact) for time estimates of such arrangements.